TUM-Dev/NavigaTUM/data/README.md

 - Custom data inserted into the datasets
 - Custom patches applied on the source data

-The code to retrieve external data, as well as externally retrieved data is located under `external`.
+The code to retrieve external data as well as externally retrieved data is located under `external`.

 > [!WARNING]
 > A lot of this code is more a work-in-progress than finished.